Worshipful Company of Curriers: Arms

 Arms: Azure a Cross engrailed Or between four pairs of Shaves in saltire Argent handled Or.

-Crest: On a wreath Or and Azure out of the Clouds Proper two Arms embowed in carnation the shirt sleeves folded beneath the elbows Argent in the hands a Shave Argent handled Or.
+Crest: Upon a Wreath Or and Azure out of Clouds Proper two Arms embowed in carnation the shirt sleeves folded beneath the elbows Argent in the hands a Shave Argent handled Or.

 Supporters: Dexter, an Elk Proper attired and unguled Or; Sinister, a Goat Argent flashed Sable.

-These armorial bearings were granted to the Curriers' Company on 8 August 1583.
+The Company's armorial bearings were granted on 8 August 1583.